Do I Need to Collect Sales Tax on My Airbnb Rental Income?

 Short-term rentals may be subject to several types of taxes depending on the jurisdiction.
 State sales tax applies in many states that impose sales tax on the rental of accommodations.
 Hotel or occupancy tax is a separate tax imposed specifically on transient lodging, typically at the county or city level.
 Tourism or convention taxes are additional levies in some tourist-heavy areas earmarked for tourism promotion.
 Local district taxes may apply in special taxing districts or business improvement districts.

 These taxes can stack.
-In some locations, a single Airbnb booking may be subject to state sales tax plus county occupancy tax plus city lodging tax plus a tourism assessment -- combined rates can exceed 15% of the nightly rate.
+In some locations, a single Airbnb booking may be subject to state sales tax plus county occupancy tax plus city lodging tax plus a tourism assessment, combined rates can exceed 15% of the nightly rate.
 As the host, you are responsible for collecting these taxes from guests and remitting them to the appropriate taxing authority on time.

 Airbnb's Automatic Tax Collection

 Airbnb has entered into voluntary collection agreements (VCAs) with many state and local taxing authorities.
 Under these agreements, Airbnb automatically collects and remits certain taxes on behalf of hosts.
 As of 2024, Airbnb collects taxes in all 50 states and in thousands of local jurisdictions.
-When Airbnb handles the collection, the tax amount is added to the guest's total and remitted directly -- you do not need to register for or file returns for those specific taxes.
+When Airbnb handles the collection, the tax amount is added to the guest's total and remitted directly, you do not need to register for or file returns for those specific taxes.

 However, Airbnb's coverage is not universal.
 In many jurisdictions, Airbnb collects state sales tax but does not collect the local occupancy or lodging tax.
 In other jurisdictions, Airbnb collects nothing.
 You must verify exactly which taxes Airbnb collects for your specific property location.
 This information is available on Airbnb's tax documentation page and through your local taxing authority.
 If any applicable tax is not covered by Airbnb's collection, you are responsible for registering with that taxing authority, collecting the tax from guests, and filing periodic returns.